 You’ll feast on dishes so good that if it were appropriate, you’d want to lick the plate clean, like taglioni with lobster and saffron.
 Each course is expertly paired with wines from Italy’s various wine regions.

 After lunch, wander around the Villa Borghese Gardens.
 We think the gardens are the most beautiful green space in Rome and one of the Rome attractions often missed by visitors.
 There’s a small lake where you can hire row boats.
 Perhaps your partner will romantically row you around the tree-ringed lake?

 The most famous attraction of the Villa Borghese Gardens is the Villa Borghese itself.
-Pre-book a timed entry for the afternoon and spend an hour or so in awe at Galleria Borghese’s collection of magnificent Bernini sculptures.
+Pre-book a ski-the-line entry for the afternoon and spend an hour or so in awe at Galleria Borghese’s collection of magnificent Bernini sculptures.

 We think the afternoon is the best time to visit because of the way the light streams in.
 In particular, the way the light illuminates Bernini’s Apollo and Daphne is mesmerizing.
 It’s impossible not to be impressed by the intricate detail of the leaves sprouting from Daphne’s fingers, the light highlighting just how thin and fragile the marble is.

 Dinner is hands-on tonight.
 You’ll have some of the best Roman pizza you’ll have on your trip to Italy and you’ll make it yourself.
 You can even take home the recipe and make an authentic Roman pizza to impress friends and family with as you regale them with your tales of your Italian foodie adventure.

 inRome Cooking School is located in a stunning palazzo just around the corner from Piazza Navona.
 The Roman street sounds drift in through the open windows of the cooking school, as everyone in the small group class learns to make pizza dough and sauce from scratch.